transatlantic-comppsych/fmriprep_qa_guide/README.md

 ## Spatial normalization of the anatomical T1w reference
 * Look at the images as they transition back and forth and check the following:
+  - Is there any missing images, mismatching parameters (eg. voxel size, orientation, dimension), mis-labelling the data?
   - Are the ventricles in the same place?
   - Is the grey matter/ white matter boundary stable?
   - Does any of the brain in the participant view look especially stretched or distorted?
+  - Is there any signal dropout that might have been resulting from a bad shim or other sources of signal distortion?

 ## Surface reconstruction
 * Similar to what you check for the mask and segmentation
 * The red line should outline the outer boundary of the grey matter and exclude the cerebellum